11ways/hohenheim/README.md

 ### Node.js

 Hohenheim requires at least node.js version 8.9.0.
 Your sites can use lower versions if really needed, though.
+This version does not yet run on node 10+ because of problems with the `spdy` package.

 ### Mongodb